Euthanasia: Early modern period

 The term euthanasia, in the earlier sense of supporting someone as they died, was used for the first time by Francis Bacon.
 In his work, Euthanasia medica, he chose this ancient Greek word and, in doing so, distinguished between euthanasia interior, the preparation of the soul for death, and euthanasia exterior, which was intended to make the end of life easier and painless, in exceptional circumstances by shortening life.
 That the ancient meaning of an easy death came to the fore again in the early modern period can be seen from its definition in the 18th century Zedlers Universallexikon:

 Euthanasia: a very gentle and quiet death, which happens without painful convulsions.
 The word comes from ευ, bene, well, and θανατος, mors, death.

-The concept of euthanasia in the sense of alleviating the process of death goes back to the medical historian, Karl Friedrich Heinrich Marx, who drew on Bacon's philosophical ideas.
+The concept of euthanasia in the sense of alleviating the process of death goes back to the medical historian Karl Friedrich Heinrich Marx, who drew on Bacon's philosophical ideas.
 According to Marx, a doctor had a moral duty to ease the suffering of death through encouragement, support and mitigation using medication.
 Such an "alleviation of death" reflected the contemporary zeitgeist, but was brought into the medical canon of responsibility for the first time by Marx.
-Marx also stressed the distinction between the theological care of the soul of sick people from the physical care and medical treatment by doctors.
+Marx also stressed the distinction of the theological care of the soul of sick people from the physical care and medical treatment by doctors.

 Euthanasia in its modern sense has always been strongly opposed in the Judeo-Christian tradition.
 Thomas Aquinas opposed both and argued that the practice of euthanasia contradicted our natural human instincts of survival, as did Francois Ranchin (1565–1641), a French physician and professor of medicine, and Michael Boudewijns (1601–1681), a physician and teacher.
 Other voices argued for euthanasia, such as John Donne in 1624, and euthanasia continued to be practised.
 In 1678, the publication of Caspar Questel's De pulvinari morientibus non-subtrahend, ("On the pillow of which the dying should not be deprived"), initiated debate on the topic.
 Questel described various customs which were employed at the time to hasten the death of the dying, (including the sudden removal of a pillow, which was believed to accelerate death), and argued against their use, as doing so was "against the laws of God and Nature".
 This view was shared by others who followed, including Philipp Jakob Spener, Veit Riedlin and Johann Georg Krünitz.
 Despite opposition, euthanasia continued to be practised, involving techniques such as bleeding, suffocation, and removing people from their beds to be placed on the cold ground.

 Suicide and euthanasia became more accepted during the Age of Enlightenment.
 Thomas More wrote of euthanasia in Utopia, although it is not clear if More was intending to endorse the practice.
 Other cultures have taken different approaches: for example, in Japan suicide has not traditionally been viewed as a sin, as it is used in cases of honor, and accordingly, the perceptions of euthanasia are different from those in other parts of the world.